tregota/waitandswitch/README.txt

 Enables flipping between two states with delays to make sure conditions are stable.

 Place a "Delay true" condition card after all other conditions and an "Or delay false" card (or an "Or cancel" card) alone below the "or" line.
-There are no other way of using these cards.
+There are no other way of building flows with these cards.
 They assume this order is used.
-Doing anything else will act unpredictably.
+If you reorder or invert them, the flow will become completely unpredictable.

 After a "Delay true" has run it's course it will execute the "Then" section and afterwards won't do it again until the state is changed by an opposing card.
 While "Or delay false" follows the same logic but in reverse, "Or cancel" changes the state immediatly and returns false.